TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

-- Whenever a matrix has this row-start > previous-row-end pattern â†’ treat like 1D sorted list.
+- Whenever a matrix has this row-start > previous-row-end pattern → treat like 1D sorted list.
 - Binary search remains the strongest pattern if global monotonicity exists.
 ---